Okefenokee State Park

-Stephen C. Foster State Park is a 120-acre (49 ha) state park in the Okefenokee Swamp in Charlton County, Georgia.
+Okefenokee State Park (formerly Stephen C Foster State Park) is a 120-acre (49 ha) state park in the Okefenokee Swamp in Charlton County, Georgia.
 The park offers visitors several ways to explore the swamp's unique ecosystem.

 In November 2016, the park was recognized as a Dark Sky park by the International Dark Sky Association.

-The park was named after Stephen Foster (1826–1864), the American songwriter who immortalized Georgia's Suwannee River in song.
+In September 2026, Georgia Department of Natural Resources officially changed the name of the park to Okefenokee State Park.
+The park was previously named after Stephen Foster (1826–1864), the American songwriter who immortalized Georgia's Suwannee River in song.